 Analysing political party development and voter attitudes towards political regimes

 We conduct in-depth studies of political party development, behaviour and strategies alongside large-scale analyses of voter behaviour and attitudes towards political regimes and societies.
-This program brings together comparative political scientists at Griffith University from Australia, Germany, Ireland, Italy and Spain who specialise in parties and elections.
+This program brings together comparative political scientists at Griffith University from Australia, Ireland, Italy and Spain who specialise in parties and elections.

 Covering a wide range of countries, our work has been published in highly-ranked journals and we collaborate with colleagues from major universities across the globe.
 Our research currently includes projects funded by the Australian Research Council and the Swedish Research Council.

 To further the study of elections and parties in Australia and beyond, we organise annual, invitation-only workshops on topics like the accountability and democracy in South East Asia and the relationship between populist and mainstream parties.

 INDIA’S RIGHT-WING POPULISTS IN POWER

 In a new article, published recently in Democratization, Duncan McDonnell and his CGPP colleague Luis Cabrera, discuss how India’s ruling party, the BJP, espouses right-wing populist conceptions of ‘the people’, ‘elites’ and ‘others’.
 Arguing that the BJP has been neglected within the literature on populism, they show how it can provide a useful comparison with other cases.
 McDonnell has also written a comment piece based on this study for The Sydney Morning Herald.

 THE COMING OF AGE FOR RADICAL RIGHT POPULISM IN THE EUROPEAN PARLIAMENT